Troy Jackson: Logging career

-Career
+Maine House of Representatives

+Jackson first ran for office as a Republican, running for the Maine House of Representatives in 2000 for District 151.
+He narrowly lost to Democratic nominee Marc Michaud, with 2,017 votes to Michaud's 2,172.

+In 2002, Jackson was elected as an Independent to House District 151, defeating Michaud, 2,171 votes to 1,176 in a race that did not include a Republican candidate.
+He was the first non-Democrat to represent the area since 1978.
+The Bangor Daily News called Jackson's victory the biggest upset of the 2002 elections in Maine.

+In 2004, Jackson switched from Independent to Democrat, citing Democratic support for legislation he had sponsored that would allow independent logging contractors to collectively bargain with forest landowners.
+The bill was signed into law by Governor John Baldacci later that year.

-Jackson first ran for the Maine House of Representatives in 2000 for Maine House District 151, as a Republican, narrowly losing to Marc Michaud, a Democrat, 2,017–2,172.
-Two years later, he was elected to House District 151 as an Independent, defeating the incumbent Michaud 2,171–1,176 in a race with no Republican candidate.
-He was the first non-Democrat to represent the area since 1978, but joined the Democratic Party in early 2004.
-That year, after Maine's post-census legislative redistricting, Jackson ran for re-election in the new House District 1 as a Democrat.
-He won a resounding victory against Republican Paul Berube, by a margin of 3,486 to 1,248.
-He was re-elected to the State House unopposed in 2006.
+Following Maine's post-census legislative redistricting, Jackson ran for reelection in 2004 in the new House District 1 as a Democrat.
+He defeated Republican Paul Berube by a vote of 3,486 to 1,248.
+He was reelected to the State House unopposed in 2006.

+In the Maine House, Jackson served on the Labor Committee and the Fisheries and Wildlife Committee.
+He chaired the Fisheries and Wildlife Committee for two terms.

+Maine Senate